 As shown in Figure 1, CuO’s TPR profiles shift as the pressure raises from atmospheric to 20 bar.
 Figure 2 corresponds to the same effect as the mixture flow of H2 rises from 50 to 950 ml per minute.

 Figure 1.
 Profiles from a to e represent the shift as a function of increasing pressure.

 Figure 2.
 Profiles from a to e represent the shift as a function of increasing flow of the reducible mixture.

 Both of these cases indicate an almost identical impact upon the original reduction profile; both of the reduction peaks shift towards lower reduction temperatures.
 An increase in the flow of the reducible mixture displaces the TPR profile (Figure 4) and improves the reduction peak at the reaction’s first step.

 The same shift is exhibited by the high pressure (Figure 3); however, this improves even further than the first reduction peak, becoming a much more pronounced and defined peak.

 Figure 3.
-This figure represents the temperature trend as function of increasing pressure.
+This figure represents the temperature trend as a function of increasing pressure.

 Figure 4.
 This figure shows the change in the reduction temperature as a function of the increasing flow of the reducible mixture.

 The addition of the MCCTC option to the PID EFFI transforms this instrument into a crucial tool for catalysis.
 This option has the ability to demonstrate the behavior of catalysts under high temperature and pressure reaction conditions.

 All of the results which were outlined in this article illustrate the positive impact of high pressure and high reducible mixture flow in terms of substantially reducing the reduction temperatures of the varying species of oxide which are present in a catalyst.